Enduring hope, endless love

 J.B. has been at BMHS since October 11, 2024.

 J.B. is a great choice for people looking for a dog who is energetic, affectionate, and receptive to training.
 He recently graduated the Washington State Penitentiary training program, which makes him particularly desirable to adopt now, with his training fresh in his mind.
 He is 2 years old and 59 pounds.
-He came to the shelter on October 11, 2024.
 He loves people and behaves well in public on walks.
 He does not react to other dogs, and he is greatly improved regarding pulling on a leash, although he still has some work to do.
 He knows “sit,” “stay,” and “lie down,” and is treat-motivated, which will help with further training.
 When he runs around off leash, he likes to jump straight in the air (J.B. is short for “jumping bean”).
 It’s very cute, and he does not jump fences.
 He offers gentle face kisses and nuzzles to people he loves and likes to cuddle to be petted.
 He enjoys high-energy play with other dogs.
 If you have another dog at home, set a time with the staff for your dog to meet him.
 Just fill out an adoption application online and the staff will let you know where to go from there in the adoption process.
-As a long-stay dog, he comes with free training from a professional trainer.

 Anybody adopting J.B. has access to free lessons with an expert dog trainer.